 Some of the marketing materials needed:

-Many new window-washing services rely altogether too much on word-of-mouth advertising while negotiating the “iffy” start-up phase.
+Many new window cleaning services rely altogether too much on word-of-mouth advertising while negotiating the “iffy” start-up phase.
 It is iffy because there is a steep learning curve to getting this business off the ground.
 They persist on believing that their business will grow and win contracts solely through word of mouth, due to their superior service.
 Rarely can any new business count on that method to work.

 The reason it is problematic to launch a business that way is that it takes so long.
 Few startup business-owners have that sort of patience, nor can they afford to take a whole year generating the income needed to pay the bills.